keboola/developers-docs/extend/common-interface/config-file.md

 {% endhighlight %}

 ### Files
-You can also download files from file uploads using an [Elasticsearch query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) or filtering using tags.
+Another way of downloading files from file uploads is to use an [Elasticsearch query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) or filtering with tags.
 Note that the results of a file mapping are limited to 10 files (to prevent accidental downloads).
-If you need more files you can use multiple file mappings.
+If you need more files, use multiple file mappings.

-All files that will match the search will be downloaded to the `/data/in/files` folder.
+All files matching the search will be downloaded to the `/data/in/files` folder.
-The name of each file has the format `fileId_fileName`.
+The name of each file has the `fileId_fileName` format.
 Each file will also contain a [manifest](/extend/common-interface/manifest-files/) with all information about the file.

-#### Input mapping - Query
+#### Input Mapping - Query

 {% highlight json %}
 {